-VI.A.1.a).(1).(a) The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
+6.1.
+The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
 (Core)

-VI.A.1.a).(2) Patient Safety Events --------------- -----------------------
+Patient Safety Events

 Reporting, investigation, and follow-up of safety events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems- based changes to ameliorate patient safety vulnerabilities.
-VI.A.1.a).(2).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(2).(a).(i) know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events; ^(Core) VI.A.1.a).(2).(a).(ii) be provided with summary information of their institution's patient safety reports. ^(Core) VI.A.1.a).(2).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. ^(Core) VI.A.1.a).(3) Quality Metrics Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.
-VI.A.1.a).(3).(a) Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations. ^(Core) VI.A.2.
-Supervision and Accountability VI.A.2.a) Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
+Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities.

+- 6.2.
+Residents, fellows, faculty members, and other clinical staff members must know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events.
+(Core) - 6.2.a.
+Residents, fellows, faculty members, and other clinical staff members be provided with summary information of their institution's patient safety reports. - 6.3.
+Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+(Core)

+Quality Metrics

+Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.

+6.4.
+Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations.
+(Core)

+Supervision and Accountability

+Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
 Effective programs, in partnership with their Sponsoring Institutions, define, widely communicate, and monitor a structured chain of responsibility and accountability as it relates to the supervision of all patient care.

 Supervision in the setting of graduate medical education provides safe and effective care to patients; ensures each fellow's development of the skills, knowledge, and attitudes required to enter the unsupervised practice of medicine; and establishes a foundation for continued professional growth.

-VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care. ^(Core) VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients. ^(Core) Background and Intent: Each patient will have an identifiable and appropriately credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient's care.
-VI.A.2.a).(2) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core) Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
+- 6.5.
+Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+(Core) - 6.5.a.
+This information must be available to fellows, faculty members, other members of the health care team, and patients.
+(Core)

+Background and Intent: Each patient will have an identifiable and appropriately credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient's care.

+6.6.
+The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
+Supervision may be exercised through a variety of methods, as appropriate to the situation.
+(Core)

+Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
 Supervision is also contextual.
 There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
 The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
 The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.

-VI.A.2.b) Levels of Supervision • monitoring the patient care through appropriate telecommunication technology.
-VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
-VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-VI.A.2.c) The program must define when physical presence of a supervising physician is required. ^(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members. ^(Core) VI.A.2.d).(1) The program director must evaluate each fellow's abilities based on specific criteria, guided by the Milestones. ^(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow. ^(Core) VI.A.2.d).(3) Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow. ^(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s). ^(Core) VI.A.2.e).(1) Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence. ^(Outcome)
+Levels of Supervision

-To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision:
+To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision.